 Older landlines, which are connected via copper wires to switch boxes and transmit calls between phones plugged into the wall, will almost always work in a natural disaster.
 They connect through wires and don’t depend on electricity.
 So, if your landline is older, your reasoning is sound.

 If your phone line is newer, though, it’s not so simple.
-Most telecommunication companies are no longer using copper wires because copper is not great at transmitting signals for cable TV and internet.
+Most telecommunication companies are no longer using copper wires because copper is not great at transmitting signals for cable TV and the internet.
 Since most telecom companies now offer bundled services, most use a Voice over Internet Protocol (VoIP) line instead of copper wires.
 These lines transmit phone service over the same cables and wires used for the home’s internet connection.
 To work, a VoIP line needs to be plugged directly into the household’s internet gateway device.
 If your landline and internet are connected with a shared VoIP line, when the power goes out, so will your phone.

 Ironically, the primary reason people hold onto their landlines may not even be relevant at all.